Société d'Etudes pour la Propulsion par Réaction: SEPR 841

 The 841 used TX2 (triethylamine xylidine) as a fuel.

-The engine was designed for simplicity and reliability, rather than sophisticated control.
+This engine was designed for simplicity and reliability, rather than sophisticated control.
 The pilot's only control was a simple on/off switch, with the valves and pump then controlled by an electromechanical timer.
 Power for actuating the main valves was then obtained by a compressed air bottle or fuel pressure.

 The tanks were air pressurised, the fuel tank by engine compressor bleed air and the oxidiser tank by ram air and additionally by the stored air bottle.
 Ram air was taken from the supersonic inlet boundary layer bleeds.
 A single timer-controlled valve opened the stored air supply which then opened the pneumatic LP cocks.
 A second valve, after a delay, engaged the turbopump clutch.
 HP cocks were opened by a single hydraulic piston, driven by fuel pressure controlled through a third timed valve.
 Both fuel and oxidiser first flowed through a small pilot valve for ignition, before their main valves opened.
 Correct opening of all four valves was monitored by the timer control, to ensure a safe mixture.

 A dump valve system was provided for any residual acid.
 Oxidiser loaded was burned in flight before landing, or dumped.

 Bulk production of the engines was carried out by Hispano-Suiza.